Dog Care and Training

 Dog Rescue Newcastle have written a one page Dog Care Basics (PDF format).

-We've also written a 25 page Information for Dog Owners (PDF format) which covers topics including veterinary care, feeding, car travel, bad breath, obedience training, housetraining, safety around children, what to do if your pet is lost, rehoming your pet, and more.
+We've also written a 21 page Basic Dog Care for DRN Adopters booklet (PDF format) which covers topics including veterinary care, feeding, car travel, bad breath, obedience training, housetraining, safety around children, what to do if your pet is lost, rehoming your pet, and more.